Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 In the forward method:

-- For a batch of input images resized to 224x224, the convolution divides the image into non-overlapping patches and maps them into the
+- For a batch of input images resized to 224x224, the images are convolved to segment them into non-overlapping patches and map them to an

-, all dimensions starting from index 2 are flattened into one dimension, i.e., the patch matrix is flattened into a batch of one-dimensional sequences; - Then, the first and second dimensions of the tensor are swapped, ensuring that the last dimension is the feature dimension of the sequence;
+flatten(2)method flattens all dimensions starting from index 2 into a single dimension, i.e., flattening the patch matrix into a batch of one-dimensional sequences; - Then, the first and second dimensions of the tensor are swapped, ensuring the last dimension is the feature dimension of the sequence;

 - As mentioned earlier,